OddMagnet/100-Days-of-Swift/026-034 Expanding your skills/Project 5/README.md

 - e.g. `let misspelledRange = checker.rangeOfMisspelledWord(in: str, range: range, startingAt: 0, wrap: false, language: "en")`
 - if no spelling errors were found, it will return a special value of `NSNotFound`

+## Adding to a list of words
+- by giving a state variable array to a list view, it'll automatically update the list on any changes to the state
+- to act on user input in a textfield view the `onCommit` parameter can be given a closure to call when the user taps enter
+- alternatively, it's possible to pass a function that has no parameters and returns void

+## Running code when the app launches
+-

+## Validating words with UITextChecker
+-

 ## Wrap up - Challenges
 -